RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2022-05-mojtaba-managmentzon/index.md

   icon_pack: fa
   name: DOI
   url: https://www.sciencedirect.com/science/article/abs/pii/S0341816221006937?via%3Dihub
+summary: Soil management would be theoretically better if soil quality within management zones were homogenous.
+This study offers a framework by using of unsupervised learning to investigate the homogeneity of delineated MZs in terms of soil quality.
-title: Variability of Soil Quality Within Management Zones
+title: Soil Quality Variability in Management Zones
 authors:
   - admin
 ---